Caring for Kids Initiative

 Children who do not participate in quality early educational programming are at risk to enter kindergarten behind their peers and struggle to catch up.
 In the communities IOCP serves, cost is the barrier for families to access quality care and education for their children.

-There are 465 children from low-income families in our community who are in need of access to quality programming to be ready for kindergarten.
-CfKI is serving 106 children from low-income families in full and part-time quality settings at 9 quality centers in our community.
+There are 530 children from low-income families in our community who are in need of access to quality programming to be ready for kindergarten.
+In the last fiscal year, CfKI served 175 young learners with full and part-time early childhood scholarships and their 222 parents with support and education at 12 quality early learning centers in our community.